SmokerSnow/Single_Entry_Billing_System-Eng-/README.md

 * This program supports **any thermal printer** that connects via **USB** or **Bluetooth**.
 * The print format is optimized for **80mm thermal paper**.
+* Entering the Names of Products Must not have space in start or end.